fakubwoy/C-Compiler-proto-/README.md

    - Output: x86 assembly code.

 # ToDo:
-- Basic arithmetic had been handled
+- Basic arithmetic has been handled
 - Variable and function definition left